Skip to main content

 • What is an Abdominal Hernia?

-An abdominal hernia occurs when part of an organ or tissue protrudes through a weak area in the abdominal wall, creating a visible bulge beneath the skin.
-It typically develops due to increased pressure inside the abdomen and weakened muscles.
-Depending on severity, treatment may involve surgical repair.
-In many developing countries, abdominal hernias are commonly associated with heavy lifting and are often related to work.
+An abdominal hernia occurs when part of an organ or tissue pushes through a weak spot in the abdominal wall, creating a visible bulge beneath the skin.
+It often develops due to increased pressure in the abdomen and weakened muscles.

 Estimated Surgeries in 20 years